Global Women's Health

 As we continue to expand our portfolio, we are exploring new opportunities for engagement with global health partners and developing our platforms for interprofessional education and public engagement.
 Interested in collaborating in one of these activities?
 Contact us here

-In partnership with eight other centers, institutes, and programs from UMN and beyond, we are developing a recurring women’s health webinar series to share perspectives on the intersection of disparities in global women’s health and public policy, human rights, ethics, and more.
+In partnership with eleven other centers, institutes, and programs from UMN and beyond, we have developed a recurring women’s health webinar series to share perspectives on the intersection of disparities in global women’s health and public policy, human rights, ethics, and more.
 These seminars are meant to generate ideas for interprofessional collaboration and action.

 - Center of American Indian & Minority Health